 Hi there!
-I'm mei, or Maja Kądziołka if you're all formal and uptight.
+Depending on where you look, I go by mei or Maja Kądziołka.
 I'm a queer weirdo who's into computers; currently an undergraduate student at the University of Warsaw.
-Also, I guess I get to call myself a researcher now?
-Feels weird.
+Following my contribution to the BB(5) collaboration, I'm looking for a place for myself in academia.

 Figure 1: me irl (artist's rendition)